What Is Newborn Jaundice?

 Jaundice typically occurs because newborns normally produce increased levels of bilirubin which is referred to as "physiologic jaundice."
 Bilirubin, which is yellowish in color, is produced when red blood cells are broken down.
 Bilirubin is removed from the bloodstream by the liver.
 In newborns, the body may produce more bilirubin than the liver can process.

 Physiologic jaundice usually appears within a few days after birth and resolves within two weeks.
-Other types of newborn jaundice can be due to prematurity, problems related to breastfeeding, infection, and blood or liver problems.
+Other types of newborn jaundice can be due to prematurity, problems related to breastfeeding, infection, blood type mismatch between mom and baby as well as other blood or liver problems.

-It is important to contact your doctor if you notice signs of jaundice in your baby and you may need to see the doctor that same day.
+It is important to contact your doctor if you notice signs of jaundice in your baby.
+If you suspect jaundice you will likely need to see your doctor that same day.
 While jaundice is usually very treatable, in the most extreme cases it can cause brain damage.